 Long-haul passenger rail and commuter rail line

-The project is a part of the Government of Philippines’ (GOP) objective to catalyse economic and urban growth in the most populous regions of the islands by providing critical connectivity through a world-class passenger rail service.
+The North-South railway project (NSRP) is a part of the Government of Philippines’ objective to catalyse economic and urban growth in the most populous regions of the islands by providing critical connectivity through a world-class passenger rail service.

-The project is being jointly implemented by the Philippines’ Department of Transportation (DOTr) and Philippines National Railways (PNR).
-It was approved by the National Economic and Development Agency (NEDA) Board in February 2015.
+The NSRP South Line was approved by the National Economic and Development Agency (NEDA) Board in February 2015.

 The North-South railway project was officially launched by the DOTr and the PNR in July 2015, marking the start of the bidding process for the South Line, the Manila-Legazpi section.

-The project is aimed at providing better transportation and logistics services between two rapidly-growing urban regions in Philippines.
+The project is aimed at providing better transportation and logistics services between two rapidly growing urban regions in the Philippines.
 Metro Manila, where the project originates, is the country’s largest city in terms of urban density, with a population of approximately 12 million.
 With 48 million residents, the island of Luzon is the biggest and most populous island in the country.

 The PNR’s long-haul commuter service between Tutuban and Legazpi has been suspended since October 2012 due to integrity issues along the line.
-The 56km commuter rail service from Tutuban to Calamba, Laguna, has also been recently halted.
-The rail service is currently limited to a 35km-long daily commuter rail from Naga City to Sipocot.
-The completion of the NSRP South Line, that establishes a long connection in the region, is essential to resolving the connectivity issues on the corridor.
+The 56km commuter rail service from Tutuban to Calamba, Laguna, was also temporarily halted before operations were resumed in 2015.
+The rail service also includes a 35km-long daily commuter rail from Naga City to Sipocot.
+The completion of the NSRP South Line, which establishes a long connection in the region, is essential to resolving the connectivity issues on the corridor.